cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

   * Select a default Cloudify plugin in the catalog and click **Add**.
   * Click **Add new import** and specify a URL or local file that you want to add, and click **Save**.

 After you have imported a stencil, it appears in the Imports list and you can see all the node types that were added, in their relevant node type group.
-The node types can be added to your blueprint package.

 When you add a plugin as an import to Composer, both the nodes types and the operations that the plugin exposes are supported in the blueprint.
 To select the operations that you require, click the ![Select Operation]({{< img "composer/select-implementation-icon.png" >}}) icon next to the implementation fields in the node's Interfaces section on the right of the screen.
 The following dialog box is displayed.